5 reasons to make a will

 If you aren’t married or in a civil partnership, you don’t have the same rights as someone who’s married.
 You can provide for your partner by including them in your will.

-If you're thinking about leaving a gift to the NSPCC and would like to talk us, our team are here to help you to:
+If you're thinking about leaving a gift to the NSPCC and would like to talk us, our friendly team are here to help.
+We always recommend seeing a solicitor if you're thinking of writing or amending your will, but our team can help with:

-- find out more about how your charity gift can help children
+- finding out more about how your charity gift can help children

-- discuss how you might like your gift to us to be spent
+- discussing how you might like your gift to us to be spent

 If you do decide to leave a gift to help children in your will, there are 2 main types of gift you might choose – a share of your estate (residuary gift) or a set sum (pecuniary gift).